pepstock-org/Charba-Wiki/docs/plugins/BackgroundColor.md

 ## Chart background color plugin

-**Charba** provides an plugin implementation to set the background color, pattern or gradient of the chart.
+**Charba** provides an plugin implementation to set the background color, pattern or gradient of the chart and chart area.
 This plugin can be set both at global and at chart level.

 <img src={useBaseUrl('/img/backgroundGradient.png')} />